cheyannagraham/PlugNPlayPc-s/README.md

 #### Change:
 change 'listPartsandProducts()' to 'checkInventory()';

-Note: Make sure the sample inventory is added only when both the part and product lists are empty.
+[//]: # (Note: Make sure the sample inventory is added only when both the part and product lists are empty.
 When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
-When duplicate items are added, make a “multi-pack” part.
+When duplicate items are added, make a “multi-pack” part.)
-COMPETENT
+[//]: # (COMPETENT)
-The sample inventory is added to the application.
+[//]: # (The sample inventory is added to the application.
 The inventory is appropriate for the chosen store and includes five products and five parts.
-The inventory does not overwrite existing data in the database.
+The inventory does not overwrite existing data in the database.)

+---
+## F:
-## F.  Add a “Buy Now” button to your product list.
+### Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:

+#### File Name:
+products.html
+#### Line Number:
+43
+#### Change:
+add buy now link

+#### File Name:
+AddProductController.java
+#### Line Number:
+157-186
+#### Change:
+Create 'buyproduct' route to adjust inventory and confirm purchase

-•  The “Buy Now” button must be next to the buttons that update and delete products.
+[//]: # (•  The “Buy Now” button must be next to the buttons that update and delete products.)
-•  The button should decrement the inventory of that product by one.
-It should not affect the inventory of any of the associated parts.
+[//]: # (•  The button should decrement the inventory of that product by one.
+It should not affect the inventory of any of the associated parts.)
-•  Display a message that indicates the success or failure of a purchase.
+[//]: # (•  Display a message that indicates the success or failure of a purchase.)

-COMPETENT
+[//]: # ()
+[//]: # (COMPETENT)
-The “Buy Now” button is added to the product list.
-The button meets each of the given parameters, and the button is fully functional.
+[//]: # (The “Buy Now” button is added to the product list.
+The button meets each of the given parameters, and the button is fully functional.)

+---
 ## G.  Modify the parts to track maximum and minimum inventory by doing the following:

 •  Add additional fields to the part entity for maximum and minimum inventory.